KittyGiraudel/site/_posts/2012-01-01-sass-brainfuck.md

         font-size: $size;
     }
 }</code></pre>
 <p>I want to play a game.
-In your opinion, what is the CSS rendered by this code (shamelessly stolen from <a href="http://twitter.com/pioupioum">Mehdi Kabab</a>'s new book - "Sass and Compass avancé")?</p>
+In your opinion, what is the CSS rendered by this code (shamelessly stolen from <a href="http://twitter.com/pioupioum">Mehdi Kabab</a>'s new book - "Advanced Sass and Compass")?</p>
 <p>The correct answer is:</p>
 <pre class="language-scss"><code>el {
     font-size: 1em;